kateolmstead/android-sdk/README.md

 ## Using Rich Data Callbacks

-Depending on your configuration, a variety of actions can take place when a frame's message is pressed or clicked:
+Depending on your configuration, a variety of actions can take place when a placement’s message is pressed or clicked:

-* Redirect the player to a web URL in the platform's browser application
+* Redirect the user to a web URL in the platform's browser application
-* Firing a Rich Data callback in your game
+* Firing a Rich Data callback in your app
-* Or in the simplest case, just close the frame, provided that the **Close Button** has been configured correctly.
+* Or in the simplest case, just close the placement, provided that the **Close Button** has been configured correctly.

 Rich Data is a JSON message that you associate with your message creative.
-When the player presses the message, the PlayRM SDK bubbles-up the associated JSON object to an implementation of the interface, `FrameDelegate` associated with the frame.
+When the user presses the message, the PlayRM SDK bubbles-up the associated JSON object to an implementation of the interface, `FrameDelegate` associated with the placement.

 ```java
 public interface FrameDelegate {